 This layer shows the number of evictions executed by court-ordered marshals since 2017 divided by the number of units in a building.
 Darker red indicates more evictions per unit.
 Visit the tutorial page to learn more.

-DAP Map is a rich resource of more than a decade of key data on residential displacement in New York City.
-The map shows loss of rent-stabilized units, property sales, and construction permits going back to 2007, and evictions since 2017.
+DAP Map is a rich resource of more than a decade of key data on displacement in New York City.
+The map shows loss of rent-stabilized units, property sales, and construction permits since 2007, and evictions since 2017.

 Each risk factor is its own layer, with properties color-coded by risk level.
 Click buttons on the right to change layers and click a property to view details.
 Find an address using the search button on the top left, or zoom to a geography using the drop-down options on the right.